 - Pregnancy due to rape or sexual abuse.

-- Pregnancy due to failure of contraceptive pills
+- Pregnancy due to failure of contraceptive methods

 Challenges faced by Indian women regarding abortion

-- Poor, young and unmarried women are more likely to delay abortion because they are often poorly informed.
-These women fail to understand the signs of pregnancy, possibility or legality of abortion and the location of safe services.
+- Poor, young, and unmarried women are more likely to delay abortion because they are often poorly informed.
+These women fail to understand the signs of pregnancy, the possibility or legality of abortion, and the location of safe services.

 - Some abortion centers refuse to perform abortions on young women or ask them to bring their parents to the clinic.
 This forces many women to turn to secretive and unsafe abortions.

-- A lot of women do not know that the law requires consent of only woman if she is 18 years and above to terminate her pregnancy.
+- A lot of women do not know that the law requires the consent of only a woman if she is 18 years and above to terminate her pregnancy.

 - Unavailability of trained practitioners in the remote locations of India along with poor knowledge about abortion in women contributes to abortion-related death.